 Being Entrepreneurial is a popular Canadian lifestyle.
-Statistics Canada reports that in 2012 there were almost 1.1 million businesses in Canada.
+Statistics Canada reports that in 2017 there were over 1.1 million businesses in Canada.
 Of these businesses, 98% were what Census Canada considers small businesses.
 There is a good publication on this titled "Key Small Business Statistics" which can be found on the industry Canada website www.ic.gc.ca.